yktv4/yeval/README.md

 ### Concept

 Any validation rule is a function that returns an error string in case validation fails.
-Any validation function is provided with two arguments:
+Any validation function is provided with three arguments:

 - `value` -- value of an attribute this rule is declared for
 - `data` -- the whole object that is being validated
+- `path` -- path in `data` to currently validated value

 Here's the simplest validation function possible: